Perspective | A college football team’s home-field advantage isn’t worth a public health crisis

 Seriously?

 As sports fans and citizens, we should probably get up every day and ask, “What do public health experts say we should be doing?”
 And that doesn’t mean, necessarily, don’t go to games.
 Outdoor stadiums, Huey said, offer plenty of advantages — several levels, air currents moving through, fans spaced out and generally remaining in one spot.
-According to a group of researchers at Davidson College, only eight of the 65 Power Five schools are allowing as many as 20,000 fans at home football games, none more than 25,600.
+According to a group of researchers at Davidson College, just eight of the 65 Power Five schools are allowing as many as 20,000 fans at home football games, none more than 25,600.
 Even before the outbreak among the Gators, Florida had pledged to keep its crowds limited to 17,000.
 Decisions based not on crowd noise but on controlling the virus?
 There’s sense and sanity in that.

 “The current approach of having small groups physically spaced in an outdoor large open area certainly decreases the risk,” Huey said.
 “Seventeen thousand makes a lot more sense than 90,000 or 50,000 or 30,000.
 And you could argue that 17,000 makes less sense than 5,000.
 The closer you pack those people together, the more the risk is going to increase.”